Skip to main content

 • “Emotionally charged.”

-• “I did not enjoy my first playthrough; the story and characters were boring, and perhaps I just don't understand the political climate of England.”
+• “I did not enjoy my first playthrough due to a boring story and characters; perhaps I just don't understand the political climate of England.”

-• “It was due to this very boring story that I really just didn't care about my choices, the outcomes, or the different interactions with the characters, which is a shame really.”
+• “The story was very boring, which made me not care about my choices, the outcomes, or the different interactions with the characters, which is a shame.”

 • atmosphere